kineticstoolkit/kineticstoolkit_doc/html/_sources/filters_butter.md

 ts_filtered.plot()
 ```

-Only the transitions are kept, all the stable parts of the signal are removed.
+Only the transitions were kept; all the stable parts of the signal were removed.

 ## Band-pass filter